arnsteio/OpenSCAD-workshop-2018-02/02-3D-printing.md

 A raft attaches your print to the build plate, improves stability and makes sure the bottom layer of your build goes smoothly even if it is irregular in shape.
 Unless I am absolutely sure I don't need to, I always use it.
-If your model is well grounded to the build plate you could still benefit from a narrow raft.
+If your model is well grounded to the build plate but has a complex bottom layer you could consider using only a narrow raft.

 ### Support